stratasy/distrox/README.md

 # Distrox

 ## What
-Distrox is a simply distributed HTTP proxy server.
+Distrox is a simple distributed HTTP proxy server.
 It currently supports caching, leader election, load balancing, and firewalls.

 ## Usage